 Japanese translator apps are becoming increasingly popular as more and more people are tempted by the beauty of Japan.
 People want to visit the country but they also want to be able to communicate with the locals.
 That’s where Japanese translation apps come in.
 No longer do you have to worry about carrying a phrase book around with you, instead you can simply download a Japanese translation app and you’re on your way.

-When we say Japanese translator apps, we mean a translator that does Japanese to English translations and English to Japanese translations.
+Now when we say Japanese translator apps, we mean a translator that does Japanese to English translations and English to Japanese translations.

 The two-way translation is necessary in order to be able to communicate effectively in Japanese.